 Ben is Director of Business Development.
 He also works with clients who need to develop brand identity and strategic communications.

-Ben is recently back in Los Angeles from Shanghai, where he worked in advertising to help international clients reposition themselves in China.
+Ben is back in Los Angeles from Shanghai, where he worked in advertising to help international clients reposition themselves in China.
 He has experience helping a diverse set of clientele take advantage of the growing Chinese market.

 Holding a degree in Cultural Anthropology from the University of California, Berkeley, Ben understands the importance of effective communications in an increasingly inter-connected world.
 He believes the Brand and Brand Culture are a company’s most valuable assets, which must be carefully maintained throughout the communication process.
+He has just completed his masters’ studies in communication from USC’s Annenberg School.

 Arielle is Communications and Marketing Coordinator.
 She also works in the podcasting industry.
 Arielle is new to Los Angeles, having grown up in New York and then living in Mississippi, where she worked as an education consultant.